fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 <div class="content">

-We will next implement a React app which uses the GraphQL server we created.
+We will next implement a React app that uses the GraphQL server we created.

 The current code of the server can be found on [GitHub](https://github.com/fullstack-hy2020/graphql-phonebook-backend/tree/part8-3), branch <i>part8-3</i>.